timeplus-io/docs/docs/functions_for_text.md

 `hex(argument)`Returns a string containing the argument’s hexadecimal representation.` argument` can be any type.

+### unhex

+`unhex(string)` Performs the opposite operation of [hex](#hex).
+It interprets each pair of hexadecimal digits (in the argument) as a number and converts it to the byte represented by the number.
+The return value is a binary string (BLOB).

 ### uuid

 `uuid()` or `uuid(x)` Generates a universally unique identifier (UUID) which is a 16-byte number used to identify records.
 In order to generate multiple UUID in one row, pass a parameter in each function call, such as `SELECT uuid(1) as a, uuid(2) as b` Otherwise if there is no parameter while calling multiple `uuid` functions in one SQL statement, the same UUID value will be returned.

 ### base64_encode